 Enter a name for the integration.
 This is the name that will display on the Stitch Dashboard for the integration; it’ll also be used to create the schema in your destination.

 For example, the name “Stitch Google Analytics AdWords” would create a schema called

 stitch_google_analytics_adwordsin the destination.
 Note: Schema names cannot be changed after you save the integration.

-Step 2: Define the historical sync
+Step 2: Define the historical replication start date